-FIGURE 22.
-As the top four subplots in figure 17, with wind forcing.
-IMF = 1.5Hz, IMS = 0.30, U/c = 3.9.
-Laboratory statistics for 5 steepest incipient breakers.
+FIGURE 15.
+As figure 11, with wind forcing: IMF = 1.5 Hz, IMS = 0.30, U/c = 3.9.
+Laboratory statistics for five steepest incipient breakers.

-With regard to the asymptotic shape of the breaker, the wind in figure 22 has a scattering rather than stabilising influence.
-In this figure, analogous to figure 17, characteristics of the 5 steepest waves are plotted in the presence of wind.
-Apparently, at these very last pre-breaking stages, the wind is capable of modifying the wave, which is about to lose its stability, and to somewhat randomise its characteristics.

-In subplot (a), the limiting skewness is plotted versus limiting steepness.
+Apparently, at these very last pre-breaking stages, the wind is capable of modifying the wave, which is about to lose its stability, and to somewhat randomize its characteristics.
+In figure 15(a), the limiting skewness is plotted versus limiting steepness.
 Skewness no longer approaches 1, but steepness extends beyond the $2\epsilon = 0.88$ limit and reaches $2\epsilon = 0.97$.
-The asymmetry is no longer negative, that is, the breakers do not tilt forward (b).
-Frequency remains a robust property and stays in almost the same range of $f_b = 1.11$ to 1.19IMF (c).
+The asymmetry is no longer negative, that is, the breakers do not tilt forwards (figure 15b).
+Frequency remains a robust property and stays in almost the same range of $f_b = 1.11-1.19$ IMF (figure 15c).

 Therefore, whilst the breaking is mainly a hydrodynamic process, wind, if present, does influence the incipient breaking.
-As was noticed in the numerical simulations, this influence is small, but it is noticeable and diverse - from the shape-stabilising effect when approaching breaking onset to the shape-randomising effect at the point of breaking.
+As was noticed in the numerical simulations, this influence is small, but it is noticeable and diverse - from the shape-stabilizing effect when approaching breaking onset to the shape-randomizing effect at the point of breaking.